sandrasungura/sungura/content/top/about.en.md

 Hi!
 I’m a designer and animator from Madrid.
 I specialize in graphic design and interface, I also make animations and motion graphics.
 I also know how to handle myself with Wordpress at intermediate level.
 I was born in Madrid 25 years ago, and my hobbies are painting, video games, photography and sport.

-Have a look to my other websites: <a style="color: rgb(92, 174, 184); font-weight: medium" href="https://www.linkedin.com/in/sandra-mu%C3%B1oz-revilla/"> My Linkedin,</a> where you can find my proffesional trayectory.
+Have a look to my other websites: <a style="color: rgb(92, 174, 184); font-weight: medium" href="https://www.linkedin.com/in/sandra-mu%C3%B1oz-revilla/"> My Linkedin,</a> where you can find my professional trajectory.
 Y <a style="color: rgb(92, 174, 184); font-weight: medium" href="https://www.artstation.com/sungura"> and my Artstation,</a> with my other projects for videogames.